zkoss/zk-mvvm-book/syntax/choose.md

 ===========
 **Purpose:**

-The `<choose>` tag works like a Java switch statement in that it lets you choose between a number of alternatives.
+The `<choose>` tag works like a Java switch statement, as it lets you choose between a number of alternatives.
 Where the switch statement has case statements, the `<choose>` tag has `<when>` tags.
-A a switch statement has default clause to specify a default action and similar way `<choose>` has `<otherwise>` as default clause.
+A switch statement has a default clause to specify a default action, similar to how `<choose>` has `<otherwise>` as default clause.